mitnk/cicada/docs/faq.md

 Compare to shells like zsh/fish, cicada tends to be a simpler shell.
 Cicada does not provide that many features like them.
 Audience of cicada shell should be people that are seeking simplicity and speed, while not full-feature.

-### When will functions get supported in cicada?

-<del>Maybe someday in future, and it won't be complex as bash scripting for sure.</del>
-Scripting/functions **have been added** in cicada 0.9.7.

 ### Is cicada POSIX-compatible?